thandofuneka/CDV01_Career_Goals_Reflection_CSC20240121_WFO2407_Group-D_Thando-Funeka_CDV01/README.md

 2. **Long-term Goals** (3-5 years and beyond):

-    - In 3-5 years I see myself as a Junior Level Software Developer being a part of a team helping the world transition into the world of technology and also do freelance work to create a way for me working for myself and setting my own working time because it can give me a chance to travel around the world.
+    - In 3-5 years I see myself as a Junior Level Backend Developer being a part of a team helping the world transition into the world of technology and also do freelance work to create a way for me working for myself and setting my own working time because it can give me a chance to travel around the world.

 ### Part 4: Action Plan